-Social media can be a tricky game.
+Social media marketing can be a tricky game.
 If you’ve been chasing tips and following every “best practice” that you come across, you may be led down a rabbit hole that leaves you unsuccessful.
 While it is a good thing to be constantly researching trends, changes and best practices for your social media marketing, there is some incorrect and outdated information floating around out there.
 At best, these flaky social media tips will get you zero results, and at worst they could hurt your social performance and business.
 We’re setting the record straight in this blog about the real best and worst practices in social media marketing.

 MYTH #1: Only post once a week

 The truth is: many businesses don’t post enough on social media.
 As long as your posts are quality content that your followers would enjoy, then if you have the ability to post more than a few times a week, by all means- do it!
 You should determine your post frequency by this simple criteria: are your images, video and written content high quality and of value to your audience?
 Yes?
 Then post it.
 Never post something that you know isn’t quality content.
 Quality over quantity is always the rule you should live by, and if you have the bandwidth to produce a lot of great content, get it out there.
+One tip – be consistent.
+People like to know what to expect.
+Don’t go overboard one week and then post nothing the next.

 MYTH #2: Social media is too informal for business

 Social media has given us all the ability to share whatever we want, whenever we want.
 We post things like what we ate for brunch and a viral video of a kid yodeling in Walmart.
-But social media is so much more than silly content like this.
+But social media is so much more than silly (albeit entertaining) content like this.
 It’s a tool used to reach every demographic and it has transformed business communications and advertising.
 The content you post to social media should always keep your goals and your target audience in mind, but that doesn’t mean you can’t also publish content that shows your brand’s personality.
 Even if you are a B2B company selling SAAS technology, there’s room for fun posts about people that work at your company, content that you find interesting and even some humor!

 MYTH #3: You must be on every social network

 Not all social networks are suited for your specific business or industry.
-Before you jump into social media, do your research.
+Before you jump into social media marketing, do your research.
 Find out where your target audience is hanging out online.
 If they aren’t on Instagram, then you don’t need to be either!
 Don’t waste your time creating and posting content in places that your target audience won’t see.
 In addition to this, if you create more social accounts that you can properly manage and participate on, you’ll do yourself more harm than good.
 Don’t come to the party if you don’t want to socialize.

 If your audience is mainly on Facebook and LinkedIn, focus your creativity there and create content that your audience finds useful and interesting.
 This goes back to our golden rule: quality over quantity.
 Mastering social media for business is all about thinking smarter, not harder.